SC Ports Authority discusses future of Union Pier

 CHARLESTON, S.C.
-(WCBD) – The South Carolina Ports Authority announced new redevelopment plans for the future of the Union Pier Terminal.
+(WCBD) – The South Carolina Ports Authority announced new redevelopment plans for the future of the Union Pier Terminal, the current home of Carnival Cruises.
 President and CEO Barbara Melvin laid out different ideas so that people can give their feedback.

 “Union Pier will be redeveloped into a space that benefits the city and its residents,” says Melvin.